 There are different reasons, why your windows 10 computer running slow or freezes.
-It could be, your system infected with virus or loaded with malware.
-May your storage or RAM (Random Access Memory) is at its capacity and as a result, your PC is running slower or your computer is older needs to upgraded or replaced altogether.
+It could be, your system is infected with virus or loaded with malware.
+May your storage or RAM (Random Access Memory) is at its capacity and as a result, your PC is running slower or your computer is older and needs to upgraded or replaced altogether.
 Again may your computer Falling behind on Windows or driver updates, or too many startup programs slowing down windows 10.

 Why is my computer slow

 Here are some of the common reasons that cause your computer to slow down and how to fix the problem to again speed up windows 10 PC or laptop.